 The pipeline is engineering work: capture, encode, draft, schedule, publish.
 AI is the right tool for that.

-The game’s art, music, and typography are handcrafted by me.
-The pixel art, the soundtrack, the custom typeface that’s on the title screen.
-The pipeline writes captions about them and picks moments that showcase them.
+The game’s art, music, and typography are made by me — the sprites, the soundtrack, the custom typeface on that title screen.
+The pipeline writes captions about them and picks the moments that show them off.
 It doesn’t make them.

 Where this leaves me